bjss-data-academy/apache-spark-databricks/architecture.md

 The transaction log is stored in a folder _delta_log_ as a series of numbered `json` files.

 > Delta tables are the default format in Databricks

+# Data Governance
+_Data Governance_ is about how we protect our confidential data and comply with data regulations.

+Corporate users of data often have regulations like GDPR and HIPAA to comply with.
+They generally have internal policies on who can see what, when.

+Governance includes controlling data access, enforcing data retention policies, audit trails, deletion, exncryption and more.

+All this is tricky with small systems.
+But it gets more of a problem at scale.
+Everything is simply 'more'.
+More data.
+More cloud stoarge accounts.
+More users.
+More restrictions.
+More to enforce.

+Databricks Unity Catalog is aimed at the problem of managing all this.

+## Three level governance
+TODO explain

+TODO graphic three level

+TODO explain problem of missing permission in mid level

 # Further Reading
 - [Delta tables - Databricks](https://docs.databricks.com/aws/en/delta/tutorial)